-“I didn’t feel I was in any danger” – she says.
+“I didn’t feel I was in any danger”, she says.

 "The carter was great!
 His name was Adolf Danilewicz, he was a lessee of ours.
-When we were halfway, in Ejszyszki, he walked up to me and said: ‘Mistress, them folks are sayin’ them’s makin’ a ghetto in Ejszyszki.
+When we were halfway, in Ejszyszki, he walked up to me and said, ‘Miss, them folks are sayin’ them’s makin’ a ghetto in Ejszyszki.
 What do you want we should do?’
-So I said: ‘Dolphy, maybe we should go around through the forest’.
-And we made it”.
+I said, ‘Adolek, maybe we should go around through the forest’.
+And that is what we did”.

 Rohaczowszczyzna was a small village, never visited by people from outside the family.
 But food was scarce.
 They bought a cow and a pig, and the lessees gave them potatoes and grain for bread.
 And later they would make moonshine for sale.
 Once, the Germans caught her for it.